AsahiLinux/AsahiLinux.github.io/content/blog/2026/08/26-progress-report-7.2.md

 One might be inclined to ask why such "shared" framebuffers can't just be created with "raw" pixel data.
 Consider a 1920x1080 framebuffer containing raw 8-bit ARGB pixel data.
-That is just over 66 MiB of data.
-At 4K, this balloons to just under 214 MiB.
+That is around 8 MiB of data.
+At 4K, this balloons to just under 32 MiB.
 Even without the added penalty of copies, reading and writing this much data at 30, 60, 165, or even 240 frames per second is an _enormous_ strain on the memory bus and therefore an enormous power drain.
 Even if we somehow had an infinitely performant and efficient